ywen407/books-futures-explained/src/0_background_information.md

 Now, let's look at some other options for multitasking.
-They all have in common that they implement a way to do multitasking by having a "userland"
+They all have in common that they implement a way to do multitasking by having a "userland" runtime.
-runtime:

 ## Green threads

-Green threads uses the same mechanism as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".
+Green threads use the same mechanism as an OS does by creating a thread for each task, setting up a stack, saving the CPU's state, and jumping from one task(thread) to another by doing a "context switch".

 We yield control to the scheduler (which is a central part of the runtime in